pjhae/aicrew/README.md

 Step 2: Run the 'main.py' for training, and 'test.py' for test.

 ### Checkpointing
-- saved_models: directory where model will be saved.
+- /saved_models: directory where model will be saved.
-- runs: directory where intermediate training results will be saved.
+- /runs: directory where intermediate training results will be saved.